 All of the Company's short-term investments are classified as available-for-sale.
 Short-term investments consist of auction rate securities with a contractual maturity in excess of five years.
 Even though the stated maturity dates of these investments may be one year or more beyond the balance sheet date, the Company has classified all auction rate securities as short-term investments.
 In accordance with Accounting Research Bulletin No. 43, Chapter 3A, Working Capital-Current Assets and Current Liabilities, the Company views its available-for-sale portfolio as available for use in its current operations.
-Based upon historical experience in the financial markets as well as the Company's specific experience with auction rate securities, the Company believes there is reasonable expectation of completing a successful auction in the next twelve month period.
-During its history of investing in these securities, the Company has not been unable to sell its holdings of these investments.
+Based upon historical experience in the financial markets as well as the Company's specific experience with auction rate securities, the Company has not been unable to sell its holdings of these investments.
 Accordingly, the Company believes that the risk of non-redemption of these investments within a year is minimal.
 Investments are reported at fair value with unrealized gains and losses, net of related tax, as a component of other comprehensive income (loss).
 There were no unrealized gains or losses in relation to short-term investments for the years ended March 31, 2005 and 2006 or for the nine month period ended December 31, 2006 (unaudited) because of the frequent interest rate resetting nature of auction rate securities.